Columba: Scotland

 Columba is credited as being a leading figure in the revitalisation of monasticism.
 The Clan Malcolm/Clan McCallum claims its name from Columba and was reputedly founded by the descendants of his original followers.
-It is also said that Clan Robertson Clan Donnachaidh / Duncan and Clan Dundas are heirs of Columba.
-This being derived from male descent from Crinan lay abbot of Dunkeld.
+It is also said that Clan Robertson, Clan Donnachaidh / Duncan, and Clan Dundas are heirs of Columba.
+This being derived from male descent from Crinan, lay abbot of Dunkeld.
 Clan MacKinnon may also have some claim to being spiritual descendants of St Columba.
 Sir Iain Moncreiffe of that Ilk speculated that Clan MacKinnon belonged to the kindred of Columba, noting the MacKinnon Arms bore the hand of Columba holding the Cross, and the several Mackinnon abbots of Iona.
-The MacKinnons included Green Abbots who were never priests and who were corrupt.
 The Macdonald Lords of the Isles dealt with them, imprisoning one who was convicted of treachery since Iona was the spiritual seat of Clan Donald.

 The cathedral of the Catholic Diocese of Argyll and the Isles is placed under the patronage of Saint Columba, as are numerous Catholic schools and parishes throughout the nation.
 The Scottish Episcopal Church, the Church of Scotland, and the Evangelical Lutheran Church of England also have parishes dedicated to him.
 The village of Kilmacolm in Renfrewshire is also derived from Colmcille's name.

 St Columba's Hospice, a prominent hospice in Edinburgh, is named after the saint.